Crooked House: Film, TV or theatrical adaptations

 The novel was adapted for BBC Radio 4 in four weekly 30-minute episodes which began broadcasting on 29 February 2008.
 It starred Rory Kinnear (Charles Hayward), Anna Maxwell Martin (Sophia Leonides), and Phil Davis (Chief Insp.
 Taverner).
 The radio play was dramatised by Joy Wilkinson and directed by Sam Hoyle.
 It was subsequently issued on CD.
 This version removed the character of Eustace.

-In 2011, US filmmaker Neil La Bute announced that he would be directing a feature film version, for 2012, of the novel with a script by Julian Fellowes.
+In 2011, US filmmaker Neil LaBute announced that he would be directing a feature film version, for 2012, of the novel with a script by Julian Fellowes.
 On 15 May 2011, Gemma Arterton, Matthew Goode, Gabriel Byrne and Dame Julie Andrews were announced to lead the cast.
 In a report issued on 10 June 2012, Sony Pictures Worldwide Acquisitions acquired all rights in the US, Canada and internationally for the film, which could help secure it a lucrative release, though the cast and creative team had changed.

 The film, directed by Gilles Paquet-Brenner and starring Christina Hendricks, Gillian Anderson, Max Irons, Glenn Close, Julian Sands, Terence Stamp, Stefanie Martini and Christian McKay, was released digitally on 21 November 2017 and first broadcast on Channel 5 on 17 December 2017.
 On 22 December 2017, it received a modest (16 theatres) theatrical release in the U.S. via Vertical Entertainment.

-The adaptation was largely faithful to the source material, but also featured several changes.
-The story is set a decade later in the late 1950s; Charles's father, Sir Arthur Hayward, is deceased, having been murdered previously, and Chief Inspector Taverner assumes some of the role played by Sir Arthur in the novel; Charles and Sophia are no longer in a relationship and have been estranged for some time, although the film's ending is open-ended as to whether they will reconcile; Nanny is poisoned by cyanide, not digitalis; Lady Edith addresses her confession note to Charles instead of Taverner; Lady Edith does not leave the second letter for Charles and Sophia outlining Josephine as the killer.
-Instead, Charles finds Josephine's notebook, which Charles and Sophia use as confirmation that Josephine is the killer; and the ages of Philip and Roger are switched, so Philip becomes the eldest son, forming part of his motive to kill Aristide as he had been passed over to run the family business for his younger brother, Roger.